joebobs0n/python-lessons/lesson1.md

 </br>

-## The print Statement
+## The `print` Statement
 The print statement is probably the most widely used debugging/feedback tool used in any programming language.
 In Python, it's simply `print()` with whatever you want to print within the parentheses.
 The best example is `Hello World` shown above.

 In Python, however, the functionality does not end there.
+Here are just a few of the additional features/options afforded by the `print` command:
 - Multiple values: It's possible to print multiple things with a single print statement.
   - example: `print('123', '456')` will print the strings `123` and `456` on the same line, separated by a space.
 - Non-string items: The object passed (the item inside the parentheses), does not need to be a string to print.
 Instead, the object just needs to define how to be treated when converted to a string (more detail on this upon request and maybe in a later lesson).